amy-tabb/calico/README.md

 ````

 If you use this code in project that results in a publication, please cite at a minimum the paper above, and best practice would be to cite the paper and the dataset.
 Otherwise, there are no restrictions in your use of this code.
 However, no guarantees are expressed or implied.

+## Changes from published version

+The code has been updated to use an interleaved solve of the multi-camera calibration problem.
+Whereas before, steps 4 and 5 of the arXiv paper were:

+4: Find the initial solution set V0 by iteratively solving first individual, and then pairwise uninitialized variables found at prior iterations (using a closed-form method), section 4.4 of the paper.

+5: Find  the  final  solution  set V by  refining  the  estimated HTMs through reprojection error minimization (i.e. Levenberg-Marquardt algorithm), section 4.5 of the paper.

+This version of calico is still available, using the `--non-incremental` flag.
+Now, however, the default setting is to solve the problem incrementally for variables: a closed-form solution is used as an initial solution for non-linear minimization of reprojection error through Levenberg-Marquardt.
+For some datasets, the result is very similar to the prior result.
+For others, the new approach is better and for other datasets we are working on, the new approach works much better.

 ## Docker release